fsbraun/djangocms-katex/README.md

 djangocms-text-ckeditor's inline functionality might interfere with KaTeX's layout.
 To ensure a great editing experience deactivate it if you use djangocms-katex by removing `TEXT_INLINE_EDITING = True` from your `settings.py` file.

+## Usage note

+djangocms-katex only loads required LaTeX JavaScript libraries on demand only.
+This might lead to formulae initially only show in source code.
+To see the rendered formula in such a case, please reload the page.